aaltsys/doc-newwares/billing/05_apply.rst

 in sequence, and the product is checked to determine a rate group identifier.
 Then rates are selected to apply based on the criteria:

-*  Only Calculated rates are considered
+*  Only calculated rates are considered
 *  Rates must belong to the product's rate group
 *  Rates must reference the activity of the transaction